-No impairment loss was recognized on non-financial assets in 2018, 2017 and 2016 based on management's assessment.
+No impairment loss was recognized on non-financial assets in 2019, 2018 and 2017 based on management's assessment.

-(f) Estimation of Valuation of Post-employment Benefit (2017)
+(e) Valuation of Post-employment Defined Benefit Obligation (2018)

 The determination of the Company's obligation and cost of post-employment defined benefit is dependent on the selection of certain assumptions used by actuaries in calculating such amounts.
 Those assumptions include, among others, discount rates and salary rate increase.
 A significant change in any of these actuarial assumptions may generally affect the recognized expense, other comprehensive income or losses and the carrying amount of the post-employment benefit obligation in the next reporting period.